 Governments have adopted several key strategies:

-- Ban on feeding animal-derived proteins: Preventing cattle from eating feed containing animal by-products reduces BSE spread.
+- Ban on feeding risky animal-derived proteins: Preventing cattle from eating feed containing contaminated ruminant by-products reduces BSE spread.

 - Removal of SRMs: Mandatory exclusion of high-risk tissues from human food and animal feed.

-- Enhanced surveillance: Routine testing of cattle populations for BSE signs before entering the food chain.
+- Enhanced surveillance: Routine monitoring and testing programs help detect BSE before unsafe material can enter the food chain.

-- Public awareness campaigns: Educating consumers about safe meat handling and cooking practices.
+- Public awareness campaigns: Educating consumers about safe sourcing, meat inspection, and avoiding high-risk animal parts.

-These efforts have drastically lowered BSE incidence globally.
-For example, countries like the UK saw a dramatic drop from thousands of cases annually in the 1990s to just a handful today.
+These efforts have drastically lowered classical BSE incidence globally.
+For example, countries like the UK saw a dramatic drop from thousands of cases annually in the 1990s to very rare cases today.

 The Science Behind Prion Survival in Cooking